 2021 Child Dedication Celebrations

-Child Dedication Celebrations are currently being scheduled for the second and fourth Sundays in January and February of 2021.
+Child Dedication Celebrations are currently being scheduled for the second and fourth Sundays of select months.
 They will be held individually during either the 9 AM or 11 AM service on each of the available dates.
-Limit of two children per service.
+Limit of one family per service.
 Questions?
 Contact us at firstname.lastname@example.org.

 on your decision to dedicate your child!
 We know this is a very exciting time for your family and we look forward to celebrating with you.

 Child Dedication at Rockpointe is more than an event.
 It is an opportunity for you to take some time at the beginning of your journey as a parent to really think about what will matter the most in the life of your child and to talk together and decide what you value and what you can do today that will have the greatest impact on your child’s future…